Transit of Venus: 1761 transit

 In a paper published in 1691, and a more refined one in 1716, Halley proposed that more accurate calculations could be made using measurements of a transit of Venus, although the next such event was not due until 1761 (6 June N.S., 26 May O.S.).
-In an attempt to observe the first transit of the pair, astronomers from Britain (William Wales and Captain James Cook), Austria (Maximilian Hell), and France (Jean-Baptiste Chappe d'Auteroche and Guillaume Le Gentil) took part in expeditions to places that included Siberia, Newfoundland, and Madagascar.
+In an attempt to observe the first transit of the pair, astronomers from Britain (John Winthrop) and France (Jean-Baptiste Chappe d'Auteroche, Alexandre-Gui Pingré, and Guillaume Le Gentil) took part in expeditions to places that included Newfoundland, Siberia, and Madagascar.
 Most of them observed at least part of the transit.
 Jeremiah Dixon and Charles Mason succeeded in observing the transit at the Cape of Good Hope, but Nevil Maskelyne and Robert Waddington were less successful on Saint Helena, although they put their voyage to good use by trialling the lunar-distance method of finding longitude.

 Venus was generally thought to possess an atmosphere prior to the transit of 1761, but the possibility that it could be detected during a transit seems not to have been considered.
-The discovery of the planet's atmosphere has long been attributed to the Russian scientist Mikhail Lomonosov, after he observed the 1761 transit from the Imperial Academy of Sciences of St. Petersburg.
-The attribution to Lomonosov seems to have arisen from comments made in 1966 by the astronomy writer Willy Ley, who wrote that Lomonosov had inferred the existence of an atmosphere from his observation of a luminous arc.
-The attribution has since then been questioned.
+The planet's atmosphere was discovered by the Russian polymath Mikhail Lomonosov, who observed the 1761 transit from the Imperial Academy of Sciences of St. Petersburg and inferred the existence of an atmosphere from a luminous arc he observed around the black disc of Venus during ingress and egress.
+Doubts about the feasibility of such an observation with 18th-century telescopes were convincingly resolved by the 2012 transit of Venus experiment that successfully replicated the observation using several antique refractors, confirming Lomonosov's account.